xytovl/steam-runtime-tools/docs/container-runtime.md

 [sniper]: #sniper

+Steam Linux Runtime 3.0, `sniper`, is the recommended runtime environment for new native Linux games on Steam.

-Steam Runtime 3, `sniper`, is a newer runtime than [scout][ldlp], based on Debian 11 (released in 2021).
+It is a newer runtime than
+[scout][ldlp], based on Debian 11 (released in 2021).
 Most of its libraries are taken directly from Debian, and can benefit from Debian's long-term security support.